Please leave your contact information and we will contact you as soon as possible.

 - Legal Differences – Legally, sexual assault and molestation are different.
 Sexual assault charges can be brought against offenders who assaulted anyone of any age.
 Molestation charges are typically brought against adults who have assaulted children.

-It is important to remember that sexual assault and molestation, while different, are both terrible crimes.
+It is important to remember that aggravated sexual abuse and molestation, while different, are both terrible crimes.
 These differences are not supposed to prove which is “worse.”
 Instead, these differences illustrate how each crime gets defined under the law.
 Nothing more, nothing less.

 The Emotional Impact of Sexual Abuse on Survivors